iterative/dvc.org/static/docs/use-cases/data-storage-on-external-drive.md

 **absolute path**.
 The <abbr>DVC-files</abbr> will be created on the project directory, and you can track their modifications with `git` as usual.

-For example let's say that the raw data file are on `/mnt/data/raw/` and you are cleaning them up.
+For example let's say that the raw data files are on `/mnt/data/raw/` and you are cleaning them up.
 You could do it like this:

 ```dvc
 $ dvc add /mnt/data/raw